lucapette/website/content/writing/my-programming-principles.md

 (yep, I just said that), whatever.
 Once that experience is possible, I can start changing things, a few lines _or less_ per time.

-The most common scenario I'm thinking of for this principle is focused programming sessions but you can apply it also to end result of good programming
-sessions: deployable artifacts.
+The scenario I'm thinking of for this principle is focused programming sessions but you can apply it also to end result of good programming sessions: deployable artifacts.
 There's [good evidence](https://www.goodreads.com/book/show/35747076-accelerate) now that smaller changes lead to higher productivity.
 They're safer to deploy and rollback if needed.
 They're also easier to review and more likely to move fast to production.

-Before I move on to the next principle, I feel like I should expand on why I'm not saying "just do TDD".
-Here we go:
+Before I move on to the next principle, I feel compelled to expand on why I'm not saying "just do TDD":

 - TDD feels great as a workflow.
 It perfectly resembles what I call the "REPL experience".
 But I always had problems with the design constraints it brings